somatisch/somatisch-site/index.md

 ### approach
 The somtisch.io approach brings together the two key aspects of effective strategy to task execution: Understanding and Energy.

-_Understanding_
-- providing rigorous, pragmatic, model and method driven analysis
+*Understanding*  providing rigorous, pragmatic, model and method driven analysis

-_Energy_
-- helping clients realize decisions  by generating the momentum to execute a course of action
+*Energy*  helping clients realize decisions  by generating the momentum to execute a course of action

+The somatisch.io practice is based on the following characteristics:

 - specific – guides practitioners and participants with actions, models, and recipes (heuristics)
 - learning focused – specifies actions as part of patterns that can be learned and executed.